 On March 11, 2022, the Company completed its repurchase of \$207.1 million aggregate principal amount of 2025 Notes for cash, including accrued and unpaid interest, for a total of \$213.8 million.
 This transaction involved a contemporaneous exchange of cash between the Company and holders of the 2025 Notes participating in the issuance of the 2029 Notes.
 Accordingly, we evaluated the transaction for modification or extinguishment accounting in accordance with ASC 470-50, Debt - Modifications and Extinguishments on a creditor-by creditor basis depending on whether the exchange was determined to have substantially different terms.
-The repurchase of the 2025 Notes and issuance of the 2029 Notes were deemed to have substantially different terms based on the present value of the caversion option immediately prior to and after the exchange.
+The repurchase of the 2025 Notes and issuance of the 2029 Notes were deemed to have substantially different terms based on the present value of the cash flows or significant difference between the value of the conversion option immediately prior to and after the exchange.
 Therefore, the repurchase of the 2025 Notes was accounted for as a debt extinguishment.
-The Company recorded a \$7.6 million loss on extinguishment of debt on its Consolidated Statements of Operations for the three months ended March 31, 2022, which includes the write-off of related deferred financing costs of \$3.4 million.
-After giving effect to the repurchase, the total remaining principal amount outstanding under the 2025 Notes as of March 31, 2023 was \$68.9 million.
+The Company recorded a \$7.6 million loss on extinguishment of debt on its Consolidated Statements of Operations for the six months ended June 30, 2022, which includes the write-off of related deferred financing costs of \$3.4 million.
+After giving effect to the repurchase, the total remaining principal amount outstanding under the 2025 Notes as of June 30, 2023 was \$68.9 million.